David Wehlau

 o

-I have co-organized two major conferences on algebraic groups in the past few years.
+I have co-organized two major conferences on algebraic groups.

 In July 2006, along with Eddy Campbell, Loek Helminck and Hanspeter Kraft, I organized a conference Symmetry and Spaces; A Conference on the Occasion of Gerry Schwarz's 60th Birthday at the Fields Institute.